carlosmertens/Django-Full-Stack/README.md

 ## HTML

-Folder with scripts, quiez and assessments created while learning the course
+Folder with scripts, quizes and assessments created while learning the course

 ```
 basics.html